 Of course, one thing about a saw is that it makes a lot less noise out in the woods than does a kukri, and if you don’t want to draw attention to yourself, the folding saw has to be the better tool in that light.
 You can use a saw to process meat, of course, but it has a great tendency to catch on the flesh and rip it, whereas the chopping action of a kukri will give cleaner cuts.
 I wouldn’t want to use the saw as an instrument of defense and if you are clearing brush it will take a very long time.
 Much more effort and precious calories burned in the process.

 Looking at it from the point of view of safety, there is far less risk of injury to yourself or any bystanders when using the folding saw; it’s not likely to slip out of your hand when it’s wet or sweaty, whereas a heavy kukri flying through the air can do serious damage if it hits someone.

 When considering survival equipment of any sort, the main questions should be whether the item has multiple uses and what is the likelihood of it failing?
 If it’s simply a question of what is the best compact wood processing tool, the folding saw is probably the better option for that one singular use.
 However, the saw blade may break or become dull and if you have no spare, where does that leave you?
 And even if you do ultimately choose the folding saw you will still need some other type of bladed tool with a plain edge for normal cutting and carving jobs.

-The kukri is the better all-round tool with far more uses than the folding saw.
+A high quality kukri is the better all-round tool with far more uses than the folding saw.
 If it was a question of one or the other then I would personally opt for the kukri every time.
 But the folding saw is quite lightweight and wouldn’t add a lot to your BOB, so why not have the best of both worlds and bring one of each?